Saturday, September 24, 2011

 1972: Helen Reddy was beginning to roar as "I Am Woman" moved from 87 to 65.

 1972: Country star Mac Davis crossed over to #1 with "Baby Don't Get Hooked On Me".
-Three Dog Night slipped with "Black & White" while Chicago was up to 3 with "Saturday in the Park".
+Three Dog Night slipped with "Black & White" while Chicago was up to 3 with "Saturday In The Park".
 The O'Jays had song #4--"Back Stabbers" while the classic "Alone Again (Naturally)" from Gilbert O'Sullivan was still at #5.
-The rest of a solid Top 10: "Ben", the first big solo hit for Michael Jackson, moved from 13-6 on this date, Main Ingredient was up strongly (16-7) with "Everybody Plays the Fool", Elton John edged up with "Honky Cat", the Raspberries entered the list with "Go All the Way" and Gary Glitter tumbled with "Rock and Roll Part 2".
+The rest of a solid Top 10: "Ben", the first big solo hit for Michael Jackson, moved from 13-6 on this date, Main Ingredient was up strongly (16-7) with "Everybody Plays The Fool", Elton John edged up with "Honky Cat", the Raspberries entered the list with "Go All The Way" and Gary Glitter tumbled with "Rock and Roll Part 2".

 1977: Steely Dan released the best album of their career--Aja.